Foundation for Environmental Education

-The Foundation for Environmental Education (FEE) is a non-governmental, non-profit organisation promoting sustainable development through environmental education.
+The Foundation for Environmental Education (FEE) is a non-governmental, non-profit organization promoting sustainable development through environmental education.
 FEE is active through five programmes; Blue Flag, Eco-Schools, Young Reporters for the Environment (YRE), Learning about Forests (LEAF) and Green Key International.
 It has members in 77 countries worldwide.

 Member organisations

 FEE is an international umbrella organisation with one national member organisation per country representing FEE on the national level and in charge of implementing FEE programmes nationally.
 FEE has member organisations in 77 countries worldwide.

 When a national organisation is accepted as member of FEE it becomes “associate member of FEE”.
 Within 3–5 years of FEE membership, the organisation must become “full member of FEE” (which means that it has fully implemented at least two FEE programmes).

 Besides the national associate/full FEE member organizations, international institutions/organisations or other national organisations can also become affiliate member of FEE, and FEE does, furthermore, have some individual persons as honorary member of FEE.